Skip to content

 Metals Not applicable

-Granite as primary material Not used Fuji is not a granite mountain
+Granite as primary material Not used Fuji is a basalt volcano, not a granite mountain

 Why Basalt, Not Granite?